vtex/styleguide/react/components/AutocompleteInput/README.md

 ### 👎 Don'ts

-- 6 is a great number of suggestions.
-Don't exceed 10 suggestions.
+- Exceed 10 suggestions.
+6 is a great number of suggestions.

 #### Simple Autocomplete mocking server responses